Our Student Ambassadors are undergraduate students selected to promote the department to prospective students and guests.

 Attending the University is basically a rite of passage in my family.
 I’ve had lots of family members go to college here and it’s always felt like home for me, even coming to campus when I was young.
 I didn’t really look anywhere else because I knew I belonged here and I was going to attend an excellent school with an amazing agro/hort department.

-Why did you chose to be an ambassador?
+Why did you choose to be an ambassador?

 I chose to become an ambassador so I could give back to the department.
 My professors, peers, and the coursework has helped me refine my ambitions and set me on course to be successful in my future.
 I want to be able to tell future and current students my story and show they how they can succeed here.